hmlyn523/dotfiles/README.md

 ## Tutorial

-If you like to learn how to create dotfiles, check out my [tutorial ](https://github.com/JunichiSugiura/tutorials/tree/master/dotfiles).
+If you like to learn how to create dotfiles, check out [@JunichiSugiura](https://github.com/JunichiSugiura/dotfiles) [tutorial ](https://github.com/JunichiSugiura/tutorials/tree/master/dotfiles).

 ## Note